-Skip to main
+Skip header to navigation

-a head full of memories by
+a head full of useless knowledge by

 Timo Mämecke

-Jump to navigation
+Jump back to navigation

-18 posts in 2024
+18 Posts in 2024

-Scenario: a magical fairy—the “magical” is important, so you don’t confuse it with a boring non-magical fairy—appears and grants me one wish.
+• Scenario: a magical fairy—the “magical” is important, so you don’t confuse it with a boring non-magical fairy—appears and grants me one wish.
 What would I wish for?

 That JavaScript switches to snake_case over night.
 We wake up and all the camelCase is gone, replaced by beautiful snake_case.